southalc/podman/README.md

       timeout: '60'
     require:
       - Podman::Volume[jenkins]

+types::firewalld_port:
+  podman_jenkins:
+    ensure: present
+    zone: public
+    port: 8080
+    protocol: tcp
 ```

 ## Limitations

-The module was written and tested with RedHat/CentOS, but should work with any distribution where the podman and skopeo
+The module was written and tested with RedHat/CentOS, but should work with any distribution that uses systemd and includes
-packages are available.
+the podman and skopeo packages

 ## Development